 System properties (CGV mode)

-There are two different models available, one ROV-installable for existing pipes and structures, and one pre-installable solution that can be installed topside before the structure is submerged.
-Both models operate in the same way and will give the same results when it comes to reliability and repeatability.
+There are three different models available, one ROV-installable for existing pipes and structures, and one pre-installable solution that can be installed topside before the structure is submerged and one model that can be installed by diver.
+All models operate in the same way and will give the same results when it comes to reliability and repeatability.

 Read Audun O. Pedersen’s (ClampOn) article in Oilfield Technology, January 2017: